 “This is an excellent text for anyone – college students, aspiring writers, or even the published working writer – interested in honing and developing fiction writing skills.” – John Fulton, MFA Program Director at The University of Massachusetts-Boston and author of The Flounder

 A wise and practical guide to the writing and reading life for advanced undergraduates (and others) in the twenty-first century, Advanced Fiction (forthcoming from Bloomsbury Academic in August 2023) will include several innovative features:

-- Student Craft Studios: excerpts from students’ work, with their reflections on the writing process
+- Student Craft Studios: excerpts from students’ work, with their own reflections on the writing process

-- Craft Studios, with close-up studies of classic stories reprinted in full
+- Craft Studios, with close-up studies of selected stories reprinted in full

 - Anthology stories including a range of places, cultures, languages, and embodiments

 - And real talk about students’ real questions:

 - How can I write about characters of different identities than me?

 - What if friends or family recognize themselves in my work?